Click Here Shop at Stormsurf!

 Which Weather Model?

 There are numerous weather models currently available, all with specific coverage areas and specialized applications.
-From a global perspective the GFS (Global Forecast System - formally the AVN) is the model of choice and couples best with the Wavewatch III (WW3) wave model.
-That is, the weather systems depicted by the GFS model accurately manifest themselves over time on the WW3 (suspect that is because GDAS winds are used to feed both the GFS and the WW3) .
-If you spend any time jumping from atmospheric to wave models, you'll notice that often over the long haul the weather systems depicted in the weather models don't show up on the wave models (or visa versa).
-So the GFS-WW3 pairing is a natural.
+From a global perspective the GFS (Global Forecast System - formally the AVN) is the model of choice and couples best with version 3.0 the Wavewatch III (WW3) wave model.
+That is, the weather systems depicted by the GFS model are assimilated into the WW3 to drive it's output.
+If you spend any time jumping from atmospheric to wave models, you'll notice a 100% correlation now between the weather systems depicted in the weather models and the swell that show up on the wave models (or visa versa).
+This was not always the case in version 2.22 of the Wavewatch WAM.

 Resolution

-The NOAA GFS model is a single global model with a 1 X 1 degree resolution (one data point every 60 X 60 nmiles on the equator), same as the WW3.
-Again this all is fine when building marco level charts, but as you zoom-in to determine local wind speed and direction for one tiny coastal location, things start to fall apart or the fidelity is not high enough to produce a meaningful forecast.
+The NOAA GFS model is a single global model with a 1.0 X 1.0 degree resolution (one data point every 60 X 60 nmiles on the equator), or the hi-res GFS which has a 0.5 X 0.5 degree resolution (same as the WW3).
+The 1.0 X1.0 degree res GFS works fine when building marco level charts, but as you zoom-in to determine regional wind speed and directions, things can start to fall apart or the fidelity is not high enough to produce a meaningful forecast.
 This holds true especially concerning tropical systems.
 Hence the need for higher resolution (smaller grib squares).
-Fortunately the GFS now is available in a high resolution flavor with 0.5 X 0.5 degree resolution (30 X 30 nmiles).
-So we're processing the 1 degree GFS for the Global, Hemispheric and Regional views and we're using the Hi Resolution version for some more localized views.
+Fortunately the hi res-GFS with it's 0.5 X 0.5 degree resolution (30 X 30 nmiles) works better.
+So we're processing the 1 degree GFS for the Global and Hemispheric views and we're using the Hi Resolution version for Regional views.

 Levels/Variables

 Our models have been built to examine the air-ocean interface.
-There are hundreds of variables we could display (rain, temperature, snow cover etc..) but from a wave generation and wave riding perspective, there is only one thing that really matters: Wind Speed and Direction.
+There are hundreds of variables we could display (temperature, snow cover, humidity etc..) but from a wave generation and wave riding perspective, there is only one thing that really matters: Wind Speed and Direction.
 Secondary to that is surface pressure (since it is the stuff that generates the wind).
 And just for fun we threw in 250 mb winds and height (jetstream stuff) since that has a major influence on how storms (and therefore winds) develop.
-Of course there's always the money factor too, so we tried to provide the important stuff while containing cost.
+And lately we've included precipitation, because everyone wants to know when it will rain.
+Of course there's always the money issue, so we tried to provide the important stuff while containing cost.

 Weather Model Highlights